 I’ve upped my vitamin D levels.
 My levels were tested in April and were below what they should be.
 Vitamin D deficiency can be a cause of sleep disturbance, and it is generally known that we don’t get enough with modern diets, over usage of sun screens etc, so I’m taking an oral spray of concentrated Vitamin D. I’ve also upped my calcium intake, both diet and supplement wise.

 I’m using an aromatherapy remedy, from Neal’s Yard, which has relaxing oils in it

 I’m taking Rescue Remedy night.
 I’ve found the daytime stuff quite helpful, so I figure it won’t hurt.

 I’m using a Magnesium oil spray, Magnesium is also something that the body can be deficient in our diets, and after a bit of reading and asking advice, this spray was recommended to me.

-I’m having a warm herbal tea before bed, currently a blend called Dreamtime&Soothie from Rosie and Java.
-I don’t like cows milk and don’t enjoy goats milk in hot drinks so I’m trying an herbal tea for now.
+I’m having a warm herbal tea before bed, I don’t like cows milk and don’t enjoy goats milk in hot drinks so I’m trying an herbal tea for now.